Pumps for fuel filler / tanks

 Refueling pumps for every application area

-Loading diesel from large tanks into tank lorries and then into the storage tanks of petrol stations and final consumers takes place using pumps.
-For diesel fuels, pumps without ATEX classification can be used in most cases, with such zones coming into being in tank farms, anyway.
-For other fuels, which are handled in tank farms, ATEX areas are valid that are specified by the customer.
+Transferring fuel from large tanks onto tanker trucks and then into the storage tanks of the gas stations and end customers is done by pumps.
+For diesel fuel, pumps without ATEX classification can be used in most cases, although zones that require explosive protection may still develop in storage terminals.
+For other fuel transferred in storage terminals, the ATEX areas defined by the customer apply.

 Successful application solutions

 Diesel pumps must meet installation conditions and the requirements to explosion prevention level and should excel by good energy efficiency and good NPSH values.
 The delivery rate and pressures depend on the relevant types of application.